bitmark-inc/bitmark-sdk-js/README.md

   });
 ```

+After bitmarks are successfully issued, you'll get an array of bitmark IDs.

-How to transfer a bitmark?
+## How to transfer a bitmark?
 ```javascript
 var Account = bitmarkSDK.Account;